 UN TYPE APPROVAL REGULATION, CHAPTER 5, ARTICLE 34

 Auto Validate creates a digital thumbprint of functionality relationships to prove which code has been affected by the update for Type Approval and in accordance to UNECE WP29.

-ASIL-D certification requires there be no unused code in the vehicle.
-However, code often comes from multiple software sources and can include legacy car software, open source and third party bundles – complexities that create obstacles for developers to track every piece of code.
+ASIL-D certification requires there be no superfluous code in the vehicle.
+However, code often comes from multiple software sources and can include legacy car software, open source and third-party bundles – complexities that create obstacles for developers to track every piece of code.

 Aurora Labs provides specific evidence for software updates that do not affect functionality behavior.
 This evidence and documentation can be used to provide type-approval exemptions for non-affected functionality.